zql9000/DeliArg/README.md

 - Swagger
 - AutoMapper
 - Entity Framework Core
-- Postman
+- Mermaid

 ## **Analysis and development process**

-The user stories that I developed, in addition to the CRUD of the entities, are:
+The user stories that I developed, in addition to the generic CRUD for entities, are:

 - ~~As a store manager, I want to order products from warehouses.~~
 - ~~As a warehouse manager, I want to order products to suppliers.~~